Heroes-Academy/IntroPython_Fall2016/docs/source/exercises/for_turtles.rst

     - when :code:`i` is a multiple of both
         - turn the turtle color3
         - make the turtle write "fizz buzz"
+    - else, make the turtle black and write nothing.